 Vaseline glass became popular during the mid-19th century, and was at its height of popularity from the 1880s to 1920s.
 Uranium oxide was first used as a coloring agent in the 1830s, and spread throughout Europe during the 1840s.
 It was produced by a variety of companies, who specialized in different tones of greens and yellows.
 Each company had unique names for their specific color of uranium glass, including citron, jasmine, golden green, mustard, Florentine and more.
 During the Depression, iron oxide was added to the glass to increase its green glow- although antique collecting purists argue that this shouldn’t be included in true uranium glass collections.
 The glass was formed into a variety of decorative and practical dinnerware pieces including cups, bowls, plates, vases, figurines, paperweights and more.

 In 1943, production of vaseline glass was stopped due to the implementation of heavy regulations on the use of uranium.
-It wasn’t until 1958 that uranium was deregulated and the production of vaseline glass resumed, this time using depleted uranium instead of the natural radioactive version.
+It wasn’t until 1958 that uranium was deregulated and the production of vaseline glass resumed, this time using depleted uranium instead.
+While still radioactive, depleted uranium only emits alpha particles–which have a difficult time penetrating human skin–and thus is not considered a substantial health risk unless ingested.
+For this reason, glass produced with depleted uranium is now rarely used to create dinnerware.

 At the Gunson/Admin site, our uranium glass included a piece of golden green hobnail glass.
 Hobnail glass is a specific pattern of decoration where bumps of glass are added to the exterior or interior of the glass to produce a raised pattern.
 While these were most popular during the 1940s and 1950s, they came into production during the Victorian period.
 Our uranium glass is a unique piece of history, and is just plain cool.
 The glowing glass is something that today we may view as strange- who would ever want to drink out of a glass colored with a radioactive material- but in the past was a unique collectible.
 You can still find examples of uranium glass today in antique shops, but buyer beware.
 There are fake vaseline glass products that have the neon green coloring but do not glow under a black light.
 Unless it glows, it isn’t real uranium glass!